 Staying Healthy While Working In A Call Centre

-The BPO (business process outsourcing) Industry is undeniably thriving in the world of employment.
-When it comes to working in a call centre, your shift may vary to accommodate international clients on their time-zones, meaning many agents report to work in the dead of night to ensure 24/7 assistance.
+The BPO (business process outsourcing) Industry is undeniably thriving in employment.
+When it comes to working in a call centre, your shift may vary to accommodate international clients in their time zones, meaning many agents report to work in the dead of night to ensure 24/7 assistance.
 This notion is known by many as the ‘graveyard shift.’
 While this kind of shift, or work in BPO in general, can bring in more clients and more productivity, it can also take a toll on your health as an agent.

 Some tips to stay in good health while working in a Call centre

 Drink enough water, cut back on coffee and alcohol

 Keep yourself hydrated.
 Drinking plenty of water will instead bring back your strength and vigour after spending hours on the phone or your feet.
 Also, it has no calories and cost little or nothing compared to energy drinks and soda.

 Water is also cheaper than late-night runs to the nearest Tims’.
 Caffeine keeps you alert.
 However, getting more than six cups may harm your health.
 Instead, start with a cup before you work and finish it a few hours before going home to help you get better sleep.